cluckyclient/.github/profile/README.md

 ### features:
 - lots of mods and customizability
-- a server to client communication system
+- a server to client communication api
 - friends
-- cosmetics
+- capes
 - frame boost
 - some quality of life changes